FerretDB/FerretDB/website/blog/2024-02-13-run-mongodb-workloads-ferretdb-tembo.md

 ## Get started with FerretDB on Tembo

-Running FerretDB on Tembo gives you access to high-performance, fully extensible managed Postgres service.
+Running FerretDB enables you to run MongoDB workloads on a high-performance, fully extensible managed Postgres service.
 Tembo also provides you with a host of resources and extensions without any complex builds or need to run Docker.

 So if you want to migrate from MongoDB and you are looking to run MongoDB workloads on a managed Postgres service, you can get started with FerretDB on Tembo today.